Creepsky/creepMiner/README.md

 ## What is the creepMiner

-The creepMiner is a client application for mining Burst on a pool.
+The creepMiner is a client application for mining Burst on a pool or solo.
 For more informations about Burst follow [this link](https://www.burst-team.us/).
 It is written in C++ and therefore can be compiled on different operating systems.
 It is designed multi-threaded to reach the best performance.